 The First Responder Awareness Course is meant for frontline personnel to response when there is a suspicious activity or an attack.
 How should they react, how should they manage it, what should they do before the authority arrives on the scene.

 While government bodies have provided ample advisories on other facets of Terrorism related threats such as Active Shooters via the media, incidents involving bomb blasts are more complex given its potential devasting effects and the challenges in identification.

-The difference between CATS-FRAC and other local institutions conducting similar Counter Terrorism courses lies in its content depth and trainers' experiences.
-CATS-FRAC instructors are qualified ex-military frontline EOD operators who possess years of local and international operational experience in hostile theatres such as Africa and Iraq.
+The difference between CATS-FRA and other local institutions conducting similar Counter Terrorism courses lies in its content depth and trainers' experiences.
+CATS-FRA instructors are qualified ex-military frontline EOD operators who possess years of local and international operational experience in hostile theatres such as Africa and Iraq.
 Such exposure adds to the practicality and realism of applications verses that of text book teachings.